mbchoa/ansible-role-rpi-k3s/README.md

 Example Playbook
 ----------------

 First time setup, you'll need to run the playbook with the `-k` flag to enter the Raspberry Pi passsword (raspberry).
+You can utilize the playbooks contained in the [example](example) directory to setup your Raspberry Pi cluster as a starting point.
+The repository should be located in the `~/.ansible/roles` folder.

-#### playbook.yml
+#### setup.yml
     - hosts: cluster
       become: true
       tasks: